Help Save Miriwoong

 We can all help to save the Miriwoong language.
 The preservation and revitalisation of the language will enable Miriwoong people to reconnect with their heritage.
 This will ensure that the culture of this country will live on.

-Research suggests that individuals who can speak their mother tongue have significantly better mental and physical health, a greater sense of pride, are more likely to attend and finish school, gain employment and are even less likely to abuse alcohol or illicit substances.
+Research indicates that individuals who can speak their mother tongue have significantly better mental and physical health, increased self-esteem, are more likely to attend and finish school, gain employment and are even less likely to abuse alcohol or illicit substances.
 MDWg’s programs enable the Miriwoong community to achieve these positive outcomes, and promote positive intercultural awareness for all involved.

 The work that we do here at Mirima Dawang Woorlab-gerring can help shape the future of our people, but we need your help.
 Click here to download our Sponsorship Brochure and see how you and your business can help us save Miriwoong.

 MDWg is recognised as both a registered Deductible Gift Recipient (DGR) and a Public Benevolent Institution (PBI).
 The financial support provided by our partners and sponsors directly supports MDWg’s programs and activities.
 These programs contribute significantly to the preservation and revitalisation of the Miriwoong language and culture.
 We would also like to thank our individual supporters that have contributed to Saving Miriwoong via GiveNow and Good2Give (workplace giving).